-EMOTIONAL DEVELOPMENT SOCIAL DEVELOPMENT COGNITIVE DEVELOPMENT Six years Children will become more aware of Six-year-olds will also become more They may feel an increasing awareness of emotions, both their own as well as adept at navigating relationships with right and wrong, and may "tell on" peers who those of others.
-They may understand friends and family and will feel security they think are not doing the right thing. sophisticated concepts such as how to and comfort from their relationships with They are continuing to develop longer be careful about not hurting someone's those who are close to them. attention spans and will be able to handle feelings by, say, saying something They will frequently enjoy sharing snacks, more complicated projects and tasks at school critical about them directly to that toys, and other things with friends at and at home.
-The ability to have complex person. school and at home.
-That isn't to say thoughts really starts to develop at this age, They may also increasingly express a rivalry and scuffles over favorite toys and six-year-olds' curiosity about the world desire to choose their own clothes, won't occur, but conflicts will pass and around them will begin to increase wash themselves, and comb their own grade-schoolers will increasingly gain the exponentially. hair. social skills to one day work out differences on their own, without adult intervention.
-Seven Seven-year-old children may still lack Friendships and social networks are They are curious about the world around years the self-control of, say, a middle- important to continuing to form bonds them.
-They will ask questions and seek schooler, but they will be much more with peers, teachers, and teammates.
-They answers about the things they encounter and
+EMOTIONAL DEVELOPMENT SOCIAL DEVELOPMENT COGNITIVE DEVELOPMENT Six years Children will become more aware Six-year-olds will also become more They may feel an increasing awareness of emotions, both their own as well adept at navigating relationships with of right and wrong, and may "tell on" as those of others.
+They friends and family and will feel peers who they think are not doing the may understand sophisticated security and comfort from their right thing. concepts such as how to be careful relationships with those who are close They are continuing to develop longer about not hurting someone's to them. attention spans and will be able to handle feelings by, say, saying something They will frequently enjoy sharing more complicated projects and tasks at critical about them directly to that snacks, toys, and other things with school and at home.
+The ability to have person. friends at school and at home.
+That complex thoughts really starts to develop They may also increasingly express isn't to say rivalry and scuffles over at this age, and six-year-olds' curiosity a desire to choose their own favorite toys won't occur, but conflicts about the world around them will begin to clothes, wash themselves, and will pass and grade-schoolers will increase exponentially. comb their own hair. increasingly gain the social skills to one day work out differences on their own, without adult intervention.
+Seven Seven-year-old children may still Friendships and social networks are They are curious about the world around years lack the self-control of, say, a important to continuing to form bonds them.
+They will ask questions and seek